 Before a child’s team considers out-of-district or private schools, various in-district, public school options are typically tried first.
-These options may range from full inclusion in general education classrooms to separate classrooms (stand-alone programs specifically designed for children with disabilities where there is less contact with typically developing peers).
+These options may range from full inclusion in general education classrooms to separate classrooms within public schools (programs specifically designed for children with disabilities where there is less contact with typically developing peers).

 “Inclusion” or General Education Classroom:

 These classrooms are made up of typically developing children AND children with special needs at the same grade level.
 Services and accommodations may help children with disabilities access the general education curriculum, such as an in-class aide to assist several children throughout the day and a pull-out for special instruction (e.g., speech therapy, 1:1 tutoring, small reading group).

 “Full inclusion” is defined by a student spending 80% or more of their day in a general education classroom (20% or less time outside the general classroom).

 “Partial inclusion” is defined as a student spending 60-79% of the time in the general education classroom (21-40% of the time outside the general classroom).

 The IEP Placement Consent form defines varying degrees of time in the regular education classroom, depending on the child’s needs.